 Throughout these areas, local musicians wander in and out of the restaurants performing and encouraging the patrons to join in the revelry.
 Add to that some of the best wine in all of Spain and the end result is the Spanish version of a rip-roaring good time.

-Click here to find your accomodation in Oviedo.
+Click here to find your accommodation in Oviedo.
 Any booking you make helps support this site, but won’t cost you any extra.

 By Free Two Roam